Etudes and Variations on Nonlinear Dynamics and Chaos

 gauss-map-4.6.pro , gauss-map-9.pro , gauss-map-4.6.pro

-Notice that parameter b controls the steepness of the slope of the gaussian curve, and therefore number of places in which a diagonal line in a spider diagram can intersect it.
+Notice that parameter b controls the steepness of the slope of the gaussian curve, and therefore the number of places in which a diagonal line in a spider diagram can intersect it.

 In the last picture, b=16 is so large that we get two separate regions of chaotic behavior -- I believe that the space inbewteen is in fact empty not because the starting value of the variable is incorrectly chosen.
 I have a line in the appropriate version of the script (see above) which randomizes the starting point in a fairly wide range.